 Bacterial vaginosis (BV) is the most common cause of abnormal vaginal odor.
 It happens when there’s an imbalance in the vaginal flora and too much of certain bacteria take over.
 This throws off the vagina's pH levels and can cause symptoms such as a strong, fishy smell (that gets worse after sex) and thin, gray vaginal discharge.

 Another — lesser-known — vaginal infection that can cause abnormal vaginal odor is aerobic vaginitis (AV).
-Similar to bacterial vaginosis, aerobic vaginitis happens when there's bacterial overgrowth and a decline in good bacteria (namely, lactobacilli) in the vaginal microbiome.
+Similar to bacterial vaginosis, aerobic vaginitis happens when there's bacterial overgrowth and a decline in good bacteria (namely, Lactobacilli) in the vaginal microbiome.

 You have an STI